From Baptist Health South Florida

 The evidence has been growing for years that diets heavy in red meat raises a person’s risk for colorectal cancers.
 More recent studies have linked a higher risk for cancer to overly processed meats and other foods which are heavy in added sugars and sodium nitrates, the chemical compound added to hot dogs, bacon and other cured meats to help preserve them.

-Just last week, a French study made headlines by linking “ultra processed” foods with a higher risk of cancer.
+A recent study made headlines by linking “ultra processed” foods with a higher risk of cancer.
 The food that researchers classified as ultra-processed included cakes, chicken nuggets, sweet pastries, biscuits, dairy desserts, ice cream and mass-produced bread.
 A 10 percent increase in the proportion of ultra-processed foods in the diet was associated with an increased cancer risk of 10 percent or more.

 “Further studies are needed to better understand the relative effect of the various dimensions of processing (nutritional composition, food additives, contact materials, and neoformed contaminants) in these associations,” the study’s authors concluded.